Jorge Perugorría

 In 2019, he participated in the film Havana Kyrie by Paolo Consorti, alongside Jacqueline Arenal, Yerlín Pérez, Cheryl Saldívar, Susana Ruiz, Bárbaro Marín, and Andros.

-In March 2021, it was announced that the actor would star in Dr. Portuondo, a Spanish series that began filming that week in Barcelona.
-He will portray a unique Cuban psychoanalyst who shouts at his patients, curses in the name of Freud, and drinks Johnnie Walker whisky.
-This series, the first television production from the Spanish platform Filmin, adapts the novel Dr. Portuondo (2017) by the Catalan Carlo Pardial.
+In March 2021, it was announced that the actor would be the lead in Dr. Portuondo, a Spanish series that began filming that week in Barcelona.
+He will portray a unique Cuban psychoanalyst who shouts at his patients, swears by Freud, and drinks Johnnie Walker whisky.
+The series, which is the first television production from the Spanish platform Filmin, adapts the novel Dr. Portuondo (2017) by Catalan author Carlo Pardial.